 Advocate – call on the government to take action on climate change

 "My humanity is bound up in yours, for we can only be human together."
 Desmond Tutu

 At Beth El we have been working for some time to establish links with other faith communities as well as connections within the Jewish community.
 We welcome everyone to participate in the many interfaith events which are happening in our wider community.
 If you are interested in helping to foster and plan connections please contact Caroline Lehman.
 Currently, the First Congregational Church is using our sanctuary.
-They much enjoyed being able to sample latkes at our Chanukah bazaar.
-We plan to have some joint events.
-This year, we have had a few discussion events with Congregation Netivot Shalom and The Pacifica Institue (who are a group of Turkish Muslims), preparing and sharing an Iftar dinner as well as a community Thanksgiving dinner.
+This year, we continue to participate in Jewish/Muslim discussion events with Congregation Netivot Shalom and The Pacifica Institute.

 Beth El Actively Welcomes RefugeesMembers at Beth El have partnered with Jewish Family and Community Services of the East Bay to help resettle refugees from war-torn regions.
 Our new Welcome Committees have already kicked into action, volunteering to help with the newcomer families, finding furniture, searching for suitable apartments, raising funds, etc. We welcomed our first family from Afghanistan and they are staying at the home of one of our congregants.
 This is generous, wonderful and exciting.
 We are working hard to help them with the logistics of adapting to their new life here.
 Next, we will be helping with a single woman from Afghanistan and a Syrian family, both due to arrive relatively soon.

 To learn more about the program visit http://jfcs-eastbay.org/refugee-resettlement/

 To join our refugee welcome teams and/or find out how to support our efforts, contact Gadi Meir.